edgio-docs/edgio-docs/src/pages/guides/serverless_functions.md

       // The domain name or IP address for the origin server
       domainOrIp: 'origin.example.com',

-      // Optionally set a host header for Layer0 to send when connecting to the origin.
+      // Optionally set a host header for {{ PRODUCT }} to send when connecting to the origin.
       // If omitted, the host header will be forwarded from the browser.
       hostHeader: 'origin.example.com',
     },